gavinksong/cs162-group/reports/project3.md

 We added `buffer_reset()` and `buffer_stat(int)` syscalls to reset the buffer_cache before any readings and get the number of cache hits/misses to calculate the hit rate.

+We remove the file created right before the test ends.

 - If the kernel did not have buffer cache implemented, the writing procedure would be very long and the hit rate would not     improve at all
 - If the kernel did not have the resetting buffer cache feature implement, the cache might not be cold in the first place and   the hit rate might not be accurate.